- Top-tier desktop and mobile experience

 As for FanDuel’s corporate structure and ownership, it is part of Flutter Entertainment, which controls a group of gaming companies throughout the world, including FanDuel, Paddy Power Betfair, and The Stars Group.
 The Ireland-based Flutter upped its stake in FanDuel to 95% in Dec.
 2020.

 Deposits and withdrawals

-We recommend using PayPal or ACH/checking.
+We recommend using PayPal or online banking.
 Some banks will reject payment processing with credit and debit cards.
 If your bank rejects your deposit, try using the FanDuel Play+ prepaid card as a middleman to upload funds!

 Not all online sportsbooks are allowing PayPal deposits.
 We deposited with PayPal and withdrew funds with PayPal, which hit the account in under 48 hours.
 The process was smooth.

 We’ve also used ACH to fund and withdraw, and likewise, the process was seamless.